AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

 At this point, you should be able to test the skill by saying, "Alexa, open unity light".

 We have finished the Alexa Skill!
-Next Step: Testing!